sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 8. Once you’ve finished editing your email, you can see what it looks like by saving your draft, hovering over the action menu, and then clicking **Preview**.

-9. To send a test email, return to the Settings tab and open Recipients.
-Under Test Email Addresses you can enter the email address(es) you want to send your test campaign to, and then click **Send Test**.
-Please note, in order to send your test email and any subsequent live campaigns, you must include, at a minimum, a verified sender, subject line, and unsubscribe group or link.
+At this time, you are unable to send a test email.
+However you can use our Email Testing feature to test your email across different devices and platforms.
+It allows you to preview how an email is likely to perform across a wide range of inbox providers, devices and spam filters, before sending.

 <call-out>

 Before you send a test email, you can test how your email will perform across a wide range of inbox providers, devices, and spam filters by using [email testing]({{root_url}}/ui/sending-email/email-testing).